heshmAhmed/Chatting-Application/README.md

 ## DB
-useing Hikaricp pooling to handle multiple connection to database
+using Hikaricp pooling to handle multiple connection to database